Gaming keypad: Game genres

-The genres of PC games that have been influenced and affected by the development of gaming keypads are first-person shooters (FPS), third-person action-adventure, and massively multiplayer online games (MMO).
+The genres of PC games that have been influenced and affected by the development of gaming keypads are first-person shooters (FPS), third-person action-adventure, massively multiplayer online games (MMO), and single-player survival-crafting genre games like Minecraft, Eco and Terraria.
 In each of these styles of games, there is control over the movement of one character, and this traditionally is done by the WASD keys.
+Devices also often includes adjacent keys, such as Q and E to lean or rotate (counter-)clockwise, the space bar to jump or fly upwards (and the "Ctrl"/Control key to descend while flying), and the Shift key for sprinting, creating a de facto "standard" for such game's controls that (as of 2025) is only deviated from by development teams with a degree of discretion.